blazecoding2009/Obsidian-Notes/What is History?.md

 France - North Africa, Indochina
 Portugal - East Indies
 Belgium - Africa
 Germany - started late but had a few colonies in Africa.
-They wanted more and showed some aggression in africa
+They wanted more and showed some aggression in Africa

+## Nationalism
+A strong sense of pride in one's country, belief that their country is destined for greatness and superior to others